kaisergeX/note-next/README.md

 pnpm lint
 ```

-[^1]: Currently using [parallel routes](https://nextjs.org/docs/app/api-reference/file-conventions/parallel-routes) to show 2 types of view on the same route for the purpose of fast previewing, editing, and jumping between notes (tiny view); can sharing URL, and focusing on edit contents like a document (full-size view).
-Still haven't found a way to opt-out the dialog view if user prefers full-size mode only.
-A possible solution is always open the note on a new tab.
+[^1]: Currently using [parallel routes](https://nextjs.org/docs/app/api-reference/file-conventions/parallel-routes) to show 2 types of view on the same route for the purpose of fast previewing, editing, and jumping between notes (modal view); can sharing URL, and focusing on edit contents like a document (full-size view).

 [^2]: Unlock theme materials and games via the achievement system.